XAPK / APKM / APKS / AAB Decompiler

 Android uses several package formats, each serving a different purpose:

-When you upload an XAPK file, the decompiler first extracts the archive to access the individual APK files inside.
-It then identifies the base APK — the one containing the main application code — and decompiles it using JADX.
+When you upload an XAPK, APKM or APKS file, the decompiler first extracts the archive to access the individual APK files inside.
+It then identifies the base APK — the one containing the main application code — and decompiles it.

 The decompilation process converts Dalvik bytecode (DEX files) back into readable Java source code, decodes binary XML resources, and extracts all bundled assets.
 The result is a browsable file tree that closely mirrors the original project structure.